Kluvens/Microeconomics/Terminologies.md

 ## Utility
 Utility denotes the satisfaction that an individual derives from consuming a given good or taking a certain action.
 It is measured in utils per unit of time.

+Cost-benefit principle:
+- marginal benefit >= marginal cost
+- in order to continue consuming a good, maginal benefit of consuming this good should be greater than or equal to the marginal cost of consuming this good
+- that is, the marginal benefit of consuming this good should be greater than or equal to the marginal benefit of consuming another good
+- that is, the marginal utilities/prices should be greater than or equal to the marginal utilities of consuming another one/prices

 ## Decreasing Marginal Utility
 Decreasing Marginal Utility implies that the utility from consuming an extra unit of a given good decreases with the number of units that have been previously consumed.